tuii05/Orderbook-Simulation/README.md

-## Order Book Simulation in C++ - V1.1
+## Order Book Simulation in C++ - V1.2

-The program can be started via `Main.exe`.
-In case of modifying the code,  `CreateNewMain.bat` should be started to verify the new changes.
+An updated version of the V1.1 Order Book featuring improved code readability and performance optimizations, with more efficient use of built-in C++ functions.

 The order book has the following built-in features: